Skip to Content

 From the CLI

-# Interactive mode — prompts for evaluation run veris reports create # With explicit flags veris reports create --eval-run-id eval_abc123 # Check status veris reports status REPORT_ID --watch # Download as HTML veris reports get REPORT_ID -o report.html
+# Interactive mode — prompts for evaluation run veris reports create # With explicit flags veris reports create --eval-run-id eval_abc123 # Check status veris reports status REPORT_ID --watch # Download veris reports get REPORT_ID -o report.html

 From the Console